-Check out the "Recipes for Heart Health" section to help you cook up a week of tasty, heart healthy meals with recipes from the DASH eating plan.
+Check out the "Recipes for Heart Health" section to help you cook up a week of tasty, heart healthy meals with recipes from the Dietary Approaches to Stop Hypertension (DASH) eating plan.

 What do the numbers mean?
 Learn about cholesterol, its components, health effects, and ways to improve your cholesterol to reduce your risk of a heart attack.

 For more than a decade, The Heart Truth® program has worked to raise awareness about women’s risk for heart disease―the #1 killer of women in the United States―and share the steps they need to make to lead a heart healthy life.

 Find favorite African American recipes, prepared in a heart-healthy way to be lower in fat, especially saturated fat, cholesterol, and sodium.

 Browse through heart healthy dinners, family meals, Latino recipes, and more!

 Discover the Dietary Approaches to Stop Hypertension (DASH) eating plan to gain better control of high blood pressure.
 See a week's worth of sample menus and recipes, which feature plenty of fruits, vegetables, whole grains, and other foods that are heart healthy and lower in salt/sodium.